omnistrate-oss/omnistrate-licensing-sdk-go/README.md

 x-customer-integrations:
   licensing:
     licenseExpirationInDays: 7 # optional - defaults to 7 days
-    productTierSku: '[SKU]' # optional - identifier (shared secret) that can be used to add extra security on validation
+    productTierSku: '[product plan unique id]' # optional - identifier (shared secret) that can be used to add extra security on validation
 ```

 When used on a Container based resource, Omnistrate takes care of mounting the secret and setting the environment variables for verification.